Which sterilization method utilizes high temperature and pressure?

 Prepare for the New York Esthetics License Exam with our comprehensive challenge.
 Engage with flashcards and multiple choice questions, complete with helpful hints and explanations.
 Ace your test with confidence!

-The method that utilizes high temperature and pressure for sterilization is steam under pressure, commonly known as autoclaving.
-This technique utilizes saturated steam at high pressures to achieve temperatures typically around 121-134 degrees Celsius (250-273 degrees Fahrenheit), which is effective for killing a wide range of microorganisms, including bacterial spores that are particularly resistant to simpler forms of sterilization.
+The sterilization method that utilizes high temperature and pressure is steam under pressure, commonly associated with autoclaving.
+This method involves the use of saturated steam at temperatures typically around 121 degrees Celsius (250 degrees Fahrenheit) or higher under pressure, which effectively kills microorganisms, including bacteria, viruses, and spores.

 Subscribe